nfdz/ClubApp/README.md

 9. You can modify text and images of event categories.
 The categories are defined in **EventCategory** enum class in **commonLibrary** project.
 String texts and drawables are referred from there.
 10. You can modify App colors in **colors.xml** file in **membersApp** and **adminApp**.

-## TODO
-* Implement iOS and Web apps.

-### Code quality improvements
+### Pending Improvements
-* Use repository pattern to handle persistence and firebase, and use it in interactors.
+* Implement repository pattern and improve the Dependency Inversion (Firebase and so on).
-* Use MPV pattern in adminApp.

-## About
-This project was developed as an open source and non-profit project for a cultural association in my city.
-There is a lot of work to do to make it more complete but currently it meets the goals we set at the beggining of the project.
-Feel free to fork it, hack it and make it yours :).
+* The adminApp is a proof of concept, implement it properly sharing logic and models with the memberApp.
+* Implement more tests to improve the coverage.

 ## License